-The risk and impact assessment of AI systems from the point of view of human rights, democracy and the rule of law (“the HUDERIA”) is a guidance which provides a structured approach to risk and impact assessment for AI systems specifically tailored to the protection and promotion of human rights, democracy and the rule of law.
+The risk and impact assessment of AI systems from the point of view of human rights, democracy and the rule of law (HUDERIA) provides structured guidance for assessing the risks and impacts of AI systems with regard to the protection and promotion of human rights, democracy and the rule of law.

-It is intended to be used by public and private actors and play a unique and critical role at the intersection of international human rights standards and existing technical frameworks on risk management in the AI context.
+These resources are intended to be used by public and private actors and play a unique and critical role at the intersection of international human rights standards and existing technical frameworks on risk management in the AI context.

 Objectives of the HUDERIA